-Payment Model Type Payment Model Description Fee for Service - No Link to Quality or Value Payments are based on volume of services and not linked to quality or efficiency.
-Fee for Service - Linked to Quality or Value At least a portion of payments vary based on the quality or efficiency of health care delivery.
-Alternative Payment Models Built upon Fee for Service Architecture Some payment is linked to the effective management of a population or an episode of care.
-Payments still are triggered by delivery of services, but there are opportunities for shared savings or two-sided risk.
-Population-based Payment Payment is not directly triggered by service delivery, so volume is not linked to payment.
-Clinicians and organizations are paid and responsible for the care of a beneficiary for a long period (e.g., more than one year).
+Payment Model Type Payment Model Description Provide Percentage Fee for Service - No Link to Quality and Value Payments are based on volume of services and not linked to quality or efficiency. % Fee for Service - Linked to Quality and Value At least a portion of payments vary based on the quality or efficiency of health care delivery. % Alternative Payment Models Built on Fee for Service Architecture Some payment is linked to the effective management of a segment of the population or an episode of care.
+Payments are still triggered by delivery of services, but there are opportunities for shared savings or two-sided risk. % Population-based Payment Payment is not directly triggered by service delivery, so payment is not linked to volume.
+Clinicians and organizations are paid and responsible for the care of a beneficiary for a long period (e.g., more than one year). % Total Please confirm the total percentage of payments across all four payment model type categories equals approximately 100%. %